PMU Overlay Config Object

 • Refer to enum XPmNodeId in template for existing node-IDs

-• Refer to chapter Enumeration XPmNodeId Values in UG643 for new node-IDs in future releases.
+• Refer to the Enumeration XPmNodeId Values chapter in the Standalone Library Documentation: BSP and Libraries Document Collection (UG643) for new node-IDs in future releases.

 2. Modify the template as per requirement.

-• Developers need to update the Number of slaves value in slave section based on how many device/slave they want to add in overlay config object.
+• Update the neededumber of slaves value in slave section based on how many device/slave you want to add in the overlay config object.

-• Add detailed for device/slave in slave section,
+• Add details for the device/slave in the slave section.

 < Device Node Id >,